jdillard/murder-mystery/source/content/plotlines/bellingham-1889/plot/_index.md

 >
 > "My earthly form lies cold in my private study, a brandy glass overturned, spilling across my business papers.
 There are signs of a brief struggle - my killer did not expect such resistance.
 The door was locked from inside - the key found in my vest pocket."
 >
 > "The constable cannot reach us tonight due to the storm, and the roads are treacherous.
 Until morning, I'm afraid you are all... confined to this house with my murderer.
-My study has been secured, but I must ask from beyond - did any of you see who visited me after I made my announcement this evening?"
+My study has been secured, but I must ask from beyond - did any of you see who visited me after the announcement this evening?"
 >
 > "I shall remain among you as a spirit observer, watching as justice unfolds.
 Find my killer, dear friends... find them before dawn breaks."